How to organise your gorilla and chimp trekking permits

 Where to go chimpanzee trekking in Uganda

 Kibale Forest is the prime chimpanzee trekking location, organized by the UWA with a 95% chance that you will spot a chimp family.
 Trips start every morning and afternoon in Kibale Forest National Park.
 Chimp tracking permits cost USD 200 per person.
-You can also opt for the full day chimp habituation experience, which costs USD 250.
+You can also opt for the half day chimp habituation experience, which costs USD 250.
 It is recommended to reserve the permits in advance.
 We can help you to arrange chimpanzee trekking permits for Kibale Forest.

 Budget tips for chimpanzee trekking in Uganda